zalando-stups/fullstop/README.md

     $ export ACCESS_TOKEN_URI=accessTokenUri
     $ export CREDENTIALS_DIR=/location/credentials
     $ export TOKEN_INFO_URI=tokenInfoUri

+### Disable CloudTrail Processing

+Set the parameter `fullstop.container.autoStart=false` either as program argument, or as system property to start Fullstop without CloudTrail processing.

 ##Database setup
 Fullstop will store the violations in a RDBMS.
 Once you start Fullstop, it will create the necessary schema and tables